adaptris/interlok-docs-legacy/pages/advanced/advanced-shell.md

 ## Known Issues ##

-* Interlok Shell is known to work well with Linux and Mac command line tools but if you want to run it on Windows you will need to use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+* Interlok Shell is known to work well with Linux and Mac command line tools but to run it on Windows you will need to use [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 * Interlok Shell does not work on Windows with OpenJDK 64-Bit Server VM (Zulu 8.42)

 [public repository]: https://nexus.adaptris.net/nexus/content/groups/public/com/adaptris/